-Uncertainties with respect to the PRC legal system could limit the legal protections available to you and us.
+Uncertainties regarding the enforcement of laws, and changes in laws and regulations in China could adversely affect us and limit the legal protections available to you and us.

 Our operating subsidiaries are incorporated under and governed by the laws of the PRC.
-The PRC legal system is based on written statutes.
-Prior court decisions may be cited for reference, but have limited precedential value.
 In 1979, the PRC government began to promulgate a comprehensive system of laws and regulations governing economic matters in general, such as foreign investment, corporate organization and governance, commerce, taxation and trade.
 As a significant part of our business is conducted in China, our operations are principally governed by PRC laws and regulations.
-However, since the PRC legal system continues to evolve rapidly, the interpretations of many laws, regulations and rules are not always uniform and enforcement of these laws, regulations and rules involves uncertainties, which may limit legal protections available to us.
+The overall effect of legislation over the past three decades has significantly enhanced the protections afforded to various forms of foreign investments in China.
+In particular, the PRC legal system is a civil law system based on written statutes.
+Prior court decisions under the civil law system may be cited for reference, but have limited precedential value.
+However, since the PRC legal system continues to evolve rapidly, the interpretations of many laws, regulations and rules and enforcement of these laws, regulations and rules involve uncertainties, which may limit legal protections available to us.
 Uncertainties due to evolving laws and regulations could also impede the ability of a China-based company, such as our company, to obtain or maintain permits or licenses required to conduct business in China.
 In the absence of required permits or licenses, governmental authorities could impose material sanctions or penalties on us.
 In addition, some regulatory requirements issued by certain PRC government authorities may not be consistently applied by other PRC government authorities (including local government authorities), thus making strict compliance with all regulatory requirements impractical, or in some circumstances impossible.
 For example, we may have to resort to administrative and court proceedings to enforce the legal protection that we enjoy either by law or contract.
-However, since PRC administrative and court authorities and interpreting and implementing statutory and contractual terms, it may be more difficult to predict the outcome of administrative and court proceedings and the level of legal protection we enjoy than in more developed legal systems.
-Furthermore, the PRC legal system is based in part on government policies and internal rules, some of wh may have retroactive effect.
-As a result, we may not be aware of our violation of these policies and rules until sometime after the violation.
+However, since PRC administrative and court authorities have discretion in interpreting and implementing statutory and contractual terms, it may be difficult to predict the outcome of administrative and court proceedings and the level of legal protection we enjoy.
 Such uncertainties, including uncertainty over the scope and effect of our contractual, property (including intellectual property) and procedural rights, could materially and adversely affect our business and impede our ability to continue our operations.

-Furthermore, if China adopts more stringent standards with respect to environmental protection or corporate social responsibilities, we may incur increased compliance cost or become subject to additional restrictions in our operations.

-Furthermore, intellectual property rights and confidentiality protections in China may not be as effective as in the United States or other countries.
-In addition, we cannot predict the effect of future developments in the PRC legal system, including the promulgation of new laws, changes to existing laws or the interpretation or enforcement thereof, or the preemption of local regulations by national laws.
-These uncertainties could limit the legal protections available to us and other foreign investors, including you.
-In addition, any litigation in China may be protracted and result in substantial costs and diversion of our resources and management attention.
+Furthermore, if China adopts more stringent standards with respect to environmental protection or corporate social responsibilities, we may incur increased compliance costs or become subject to additional restrictions in our operations.
+Intellectual property rights and confidentiality protections in China may also not be as effective as in the United States or other countries.
+In addition, we cannot predict the effects of future developments in the PRC legal system on our business operations, including the promulgation of new laws, or changes to existing laws or the interpretation or enforcement thereof.
+These uncertainties could limit the legal protections available to us and our investors, including you.
+Moreover, any litigation in China may be protracted and result in substantial costs and diversion of our resources and management attention.